mlswg/mls-architecture/draft-ietf-mls-architecture.md

 --- abstract

-The Messaging Layer Security (MLS) protocol (I-D.ietf-mls-protocol) provides a Group Key Agreement protocol for messaging applications.
+The Messaging Layer Security (MLS) protocol (RFC9420) provides a Group Key Agreement protocol for messaging applications.
-MLS is meant to protect against eavesdropping, tampering, message forgery, and provide Forward Secrecy (FS) and Post-Compromise Security (PCS).
+MLS is meant to protect against eavesdropping, tampering, and message forgery, and to provide Forward Secrecy (FS) and Post-Compromise Security (PCS).

 This document describes the architecture for using MLS in a general